-This is a great book to read in the middle grade years but all ages can enjoy it.
-A Facebook page called “Good Conversations” posts several interviews, including videos, featuring the author.
-Type “Konigsburg” in the “Good Conversations” searchbox to find them.
-Then, consider tracking down the 1995 movie, and compare it with the book and see if you can figure out where they hid the violin!
+For deeper dives, a Facebook page called “Good Conversations” posts several interviews, including videos, featuring the author.
+Type “Konigsburg” in the page’s “Good Conversations” searchbox to find the links.
+Then, consider tracking down the 1995 movie and compare it with the book.

 “I am convinced that not only do children need children’s books to fine-tune their brains, but our civilization needs them if we are not going to unplug ourselves from our collective past.” — E.L.
 Konigsburg

-The Metropolitan Museum of Art is the sixth stop on our New York Author Adventures Trail!
+The Metropolitan Museum of Art at 1000 Fifth Avenue is the sixth stop of our recommendations for the New York Author Adventures Trail.